Ezeilo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File-1 To print the effective username of the current user
+File-2 To print all the groups the current user  is part of